 - All landscapes must be watered during cooler morning or evening hours to reduce evaporation and minimize landscape runoff.
 No watering is allowed between the hours of 10 am and 7 pm.

 - Keep watering of lawns and landscaping to only three days a week.

 - Odd number addresses - Outdoor watering is limited to Tuesday, Thursday, and Saturday.

 - Even number addresses - Outdoor watering is limited to Wednesday, Friday, and Sunday.

 - Trees, shrubs, and vegetables may be watered any day by means of drip irrigation, soaker hoses with a timer, or hand watering.

 - No irrigating turf or ornamental landscapes during and 48 hours following measurable precipitation.

 - Repetitive violators will be subject to penalties and fines.

-With these water conservation requirements comes new challenges; and District representatives are available to assist customers with this transition.
+With these water conservation requirements come new challenges, and District representatives are available to assist customers with this transition.
 The District offers free Water Efficiency Surveys for both interior and exterior water use.
-These surveys help in identifying leaks and offer free water efficient devices such as high efficiency sprinklers and shut off nozzles.
-In addition staff is available to help set irrigation timers for optimal efficiency.
-District customer can receive a free Water Efficiency Survey by calling call (916) 483-2452 or stopping by our office located at 7837 Fair Oaks Blvd.
+These surveys help in identifying leaks and offer free water-efficient devices such as high-efficiency sprinklers and shut-off nozzles.
+In addition, the staff is available to help set irrigation timers for optimal efficiency.
+District customers can receive a free Water Efficiency Survey by calling call 916-483-2452 or stopping by our office located at 7837 Fair Oaks Boulevard